What are Four Macro Skills of Communication?

-Speaking can be an intimidating experience, even in your native tongue, let alone when learning a new or foreign language for the first time.
+Speaking can be an intimidating experience, even in your native language, let alone when learning a new or foreign language for the first time.
 The best way to learn how to speak, though, is by practicing, so put your inhibitions aside and strike up a conversation whenever you are given an opportunity to do so.
 When speaking, be aware of your pace and try not to mumble, speak clearly.
 Consider being expressive when you talk; avoid a monotonous tone.
 Expression adds interest and depth to what you are saying and it will keep your listener interested.
 Learning English is easier when learning to speak English to others, and many non-native speakers use English as a second language to improve their public speaking skills and for effective communication.

 Children learn to read by first learning their ABCs and sounding out the letters to discover what sound they make.
 The phonetic approach to reading—using sound units to figure out the words—is arguably the best approach because theoretically, if you know the sounds, you can read any word, regardless of the difficulty level.
 This is also the case when learning a new language.
-Reading has many benefits, including improving memory by exercising the brain, increasing vocabulary, and exposing you to new ideas in linguistics.
+Reading skills have many benefits, including improving memory by exercising the brain, increasing vocabulary, and exposing you to new ideas in linguistics.
 Flashcards can also be used to enhance language skills with new words, and they can even help with sentence structure.
 Small reading efforts can even eventually lead to extensive reading once mastering this productive skill.